 The California Water Commission (CWC) advises the Director of the California Department of Water Resources (DWR) on matters within DWR's jurisdiction, approves rules and regulations, monitors and reports on the construction and operation of the SWP, and provides a public forum for discussing water issues.
 Proposition 1 gave the CWC responsibilities regarding the distribution of public funds set aside for the public benefits of water storage projects and quantification and management of those benefits.
-In 2018, CWC conditionally determined the amount the Project could receive if it completes its statutory obligations.
-Some commenters suggested that the Authority's preferred alternative does not meet the CWC's Water Storage Investment Program (WSIP) criteria for providing measurable benefits to the Delta ecosystem and therefore should not receive funding, but commentors did not provide supporting evidence.
+In 2018, the CWC approved funding for the Project through the Water Storage Investment Program (WSIP) (California Water Commission 2022).
+Some commenters suggested that the Authority's preferred alternative does not meet the CWC's WSIP criteria for providing measurable benefits to the Delta ecosystem and therefore should not receive funding, but commentors did not provide supporting evidence.
 The Project meets Proposition 1 conditions and continues to meet all the eligibility requirements for investment by the State.
 This includes having achieved the following milestones prior to January 1, 2022: releasing the draft environmental documentation for public review, securing commitments for at least 75% of the non-public benefit cost shares of the Project, and completing all feasibility studies (California Water Commission 2021).
 In December 2021, the CWC deemed the Project feasible (Sites Project Authority 2022a).
-The Authority will submit all information needed to comply with Proposition 1, Chapter 8 requirements, then the CWC will schedule a final award hearing.
+The Authority will submit the Final EIR/EIS, final feasibility report, and other required documents to the CWC upon completion, and the CWC will hold a final award hearing prior to distributing funds.
 The CWC encourages interested parties to participate in these hearings.
 More information about the selection process is available on the CWC's website (www.cwc.ca.gov/Water-Storage).

 Although completion of environmental review is a requirement for Proposition 1 funding, the CWC's processes are separate from the Project's CEQA/NEPA environmental review process.
 However, some commenters confused the processes, submitting comments related to CWC decision making or other projects selected for funding by the CWC.
-These comments are outside the scope of this EIR/EIS and, therefore, are not addressed further.
+These comments are outside the scope of this RDEIR/SDEIS and, therefore, are not addressed further.